-Or take the portray of Hannibal Lector, the super smart psychopath.
+Or take the portrayal of Hannibal Lecter, the super-smart psychopath.

 Well, not all psychopaths are inveterate criminals.

 And many serial killers and many of the most dangerous and violent psychopaths aren’t any smarter than the average, either.

 Conclusions: Evils & Heroes Not The Same

 In summary, there is some overlap between good and bad.

 However, that link is mostly tied to personality traits that make the risks of personal injuries less scary to certain individuals, and those individuals might happen to be generally violent or antisocial.

-It makes indeed sense that fearful, timid individuals will not take any major risks in either the positive or negative side.
+It makes indeed sense that fearful, timid individuals will not take any major risks on either the positive or negative side.

 However, the overlap pretty much ends there.